 The following qualitative and quantitative factors are considered by the Board in evaluating risk appetite:

-- risk and return profile of the current investment portfolio;
+- risk-return profile of the current investment portfolio;

-- availability of cash resources and other liquid (available for sale) assets;
+- availability of cash resources and other liquid assets that could easily be converted into cash;

 - available funding opportunities;

-- financial ratios relevant to measuring performance, including inter alia:
+- financial metrics relevant to measuring performance, including:

-- return on IAV relative to comparable risk investments
+- return on INAV relative to comparable risk investments;

 - dividend policy;